kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

-When CSI CBT is deployed on a Kubernetes cluster, the `cbt-aggapi` aggregated API server registers itself with the `kube-aggregator` to claim the URL path based of the `v1alpha1.cbt.storage.k8s.io` group version, as defined in the `APIService` resource.
+When CSI CBT is deployed on a Kubernetes cluster, the `cbt-aggapi` aggregated API server registers itself with the `kube-aggregator` to claim the URL path of the `v1alpha1.cbt.storage.k8s.io` group version, as defined in the `APIService` resource.

-The `driver-discovery` CRD controller starts a reconciler to watch and reconciler `DriverDiscovery` resources.
+The `driver-discovery` CRD controller starts a reconciler to watch and reconcile `DriverDiscovery` resources.

 A storage provider that supports CBT functionalities needs to embeds the `cbt-http` sidecar in its CSI driver.
 As the CSI driver initializes, the